Gizra/elm-hedley/README.md

 # elm-hedley

-Port of the [hedley demo](http://hedley-demo.gizra.com/) the Angular client to Elm
+Port of the [hedley demo](http://hedley-demo.gizra.com/) client to Elm

 ## Install